Best bib tights for cycling 2024 reviewed and rated

 What is a chamois pad?

 At the heart of any pair of bib tights is the chamois.
 This needs to provide comfort when spending hours in the saddle.
-In years past, brands often provided tights without a pad, to be worn over your favorite cycling shorts.
+In years past, brands often provided tights without a pad, to be worn over your favourite cycling shorts.
 These days, they can all sew in pad into tights in a way that's comfy and the reduced seam count is preferable.
 You'll find bib tights offering different levels of chamois pad thickness, some with pads with sections of varying cushioning at different contact points and chamois with anti-bacterial properties.

 Should I buy bib tights or waist tights?